Consensys/ethereum-developer-tools-list/EcosystemResources.md

 * [Quantstamp](https://quantstamp.com) - A service that offers automated and manual smart contract security audits for a fee
 * [SmartCheck](https://tool.smartdec.net/) - Static analysis of Solidity source code for security vulnerabilities and best practices
 * [MD4 Online Hash Function](https://emn178.github.io/online-tools/md4.html) - Tool to hash input with a variety of hashing algorithm options
+* [iExec SDK](https://github.com/iExecBlockchainComputing/iexec-sdk) - Gives smart contract the ability to execute functions or applications off-chain.
+Support any legacy applications provided as a Docker image.

 ### Knowledge